 - Improved Training: It introduces the MuSGD optimizer, a hybrid of SGD and Muon inspired by Kimi K2 LLM breakthroughs, ensuring stable training and faster convergence by transferring optimization advances from large language models to computer vision.

-Besides YOLO26, several other multi-task computer vision models are actively used such as:
+Besides YOLO26, several other multi-task computer vision models are actively used and benchmarked on the object detection leaderboard.

 RF-DETR

 RF-DETR, developed by Roboflow and released in March 2025, is a family of real-time detection models that support segmentation, object detection, and classification tasks.
-RF-DETR outperforms YOLO11 on RF100-VL benchmarks, demonstrating superior generalization across domains.
+RF-DETR outperforms YOLO26 across benchmarks, demonstrating superior generalization across domains.

 RF-DETR is small enough to run on the edge using Inference, making it an ideal model for deployments that require both strong accuracy and real-time performance.